8Observer8/falling-box-world-ray-casting-contact-listener-box2dwasm-webgl-js/README.md

 - PlayCode: https://playcode.io/1531743
 - Plunker: https://plnkr.co/edit/iLEl6XL60nwGQzC0?preview

+Instructions for building and running the project in debug and release:

 - Install these packages globally with the command:

 > npm i -g http-server rollup uglify-js